timtelman/support-offsite/README.md

 This script lights the LEDs based on the projected temperature for today.
 Requires an API key from https://openweathermap.org/

-Once you have your API key, paste it into weather.py as the value of the `API_KEY` variable.
 The value of `CITY_KEY` should be the name of the city you want to monitor the weather for.

 This script also requires the requests library: